Cognigy/Documentation/docs/insights/overview.md

 # Cognigy Insights

-Cognigy is committed to providing you with the tools you need to improve the customer experience of your customers.
+**Cognigy Insights** replaces our previous static analytics dashboard and provides you with the tools you need to improve the customer experience your AI agents provide.

-Cognigy.AI has integrated analytics reporting functionalities, as well as an OData, interface our customers can rely on to retrieve their raw analytics data.
-Our integrated analytics dashboard provides a range of key metrics to understand the usage and the performance of your bots.
+Insights features a range of key metrics, helping you to understand the usage and the performance of your bots.

-We felt that it is time to provide an enhanced experience when it comes to understanding the performance of your bots — hence we have created a new product called **Cognigy Insights**, which entirely replaces the static analytics dashboard with a whole set of new tools.
+Cognigy.AI offers both integrated analytics dashboards, as well as an OData access, allowing you to build your own dashboards, by retrieving your raw analytics data.

 As of release v4.10, Cognigy provides a completely new designed Analytics solution for Insights.